Interview with Fitness Model Kat Ostroumova

 I am so thankful that WBFF has come up with this idea of a virtual show.
 It brought all of us together, really motivated and inspired us to keep going, to keep fighting and to never give up.
 It was really amazing to see how it all came together and how creative we all got to still bring the glam to our TV screens from our living rooms.

 But yes, it felt very different!
 Having to completely readjust and adapt to at-home training with minimal equipment was a bit of a setback.
-More mentally than physically since we as competitors are used to working out at the gym.
 Cardio was very challenging for me and extremely hard on the knees since I ran 1440 flights of stairs in my condo every single morning.
 And of course, part of competing with the WBFF is the whole production.
 It truly is best of the best with live judges, fellow WBFF competitors, glam team, lights, music, costumes, after party.
 We had none of that this time around.

 7. Where can we see you next?

-I recently launched my own personal training and online coaching company and brand KAT International Fitness in order to help my clients achieve their goals, to empower, transform and help unveil the healthiest, strongest, confident, happiest version of themselves.
-We are working on some very exciting launches and projects so stay tuned for announcements and keep up with all the latest news by following me on Instagram: @katostroumova
+I recently launched my own personal training and online coaching company and brand KAT International Fitness.
+We are working on some very exciting launches.
+Stay tuned for announcements and keep up with all the latest news by following me on Instagram: @katostroumova